-- 1. In McCulloch v.
-Maryland, John Marshall said it was fine for the U.S. government to run a bank because . - (A) the Constitution grants that power to Congress - (B) the President legally signed the bill into law - (C) the Constitution didn't say the U.S. government couldn't do it - 2.
-Protective tariffs are a way of . - (A) keeping trade fair for all Americans - (B) making sure the economy runs efficiently - (C) lowering the costs of goods made in America - (D) stealing from some Americans and giving it to others - In his "Exposition and Protest," John C. Calhoun says repeatedly that tariffs levied by the U. S. government .
-(A) benefit the South and North equally - (B) protect some industries by harming others - (C) were never passed legally by Congress - 4.
-In that essay, Calhoun points out that the only legal reason Congress may levy tariffs is to . - (A) raise money to run the U.S. government - (B) help an industry that's struggling to compete - (C) both A & B - 5.
+C 1.
+In McCulloch v.
+Maryland , John Marshall said it was fine for the U. S. government to run a bank because (A) the Constitution grants that power to Congress (B) the President legally signed the bill into law (C) the Constitution didn't say the U. S. government couldn't do it D 2.
+Protective tariffs are a way of (A) keeping trade fair for all Americans (B) making sure the economy runs efficiently (C) lowering the costs of goods made in America (D) stealing from some Americans and giving it to others В 3.
+In his "Exposition and Protest," John C. Calhoun says repeatedly that tariffs levied by the U. S. government A 4.
+In that essay, Calhoun points out that the only legal reason Congress may levy tariffs is to (A) raise money to run the U. S. government (B) help an industry that's struggling to compete (C) both A & B D 5.
 In Gibbons v.
-Ogden, the Supreme Court ruled that the U. S. government . - (A) only had the power to regulate trade between/among different states - (B) couldn't regulate trade inside states - (C) should stay out of the business/commerce of Americans - (D) could interfere in almost any kind of trade at all - 6.
-An example of a Biblically sound way for a government to regulate trade would be to . - (A) punish a company for cheating another company - (B) pass laws on how much cotton may be grown - (C) make sure all companies charged the same price for pickled beets - (D) add tariffs to shoes imported from England - - (C) both A & B - 8.
-Secession is constitutional because . - (A) Congress is not granted any power to stop it - (B) the Constitution doesn't say the states aren't allowed to secede - (C) the Tenth Amendment prohibits the U.S. government from stopping it - (D) all of these - 9.
-The first several discussions about and attempts to secede from the United States occurred in the .
-(A) South (B) North (C) East (D) West - 10.
-Thomas Jefferson as President said that if any part of the union wanted to secede, he would . - (A) ask Congress to advise him on the matter - (B) request a ruling from the Supreme Court - (C) force them to stay in the union - (D) let them go and wish them the best - (E) attack them with hammers - 11.
-Those who support secession are also often accused of supporting .(A) slavery(B) federalism(C) tariffs(D) big government
+Ogden , the Supreme Court ruled that the U. S. government (A) only had the power to regulate trade between/among different states (B) couldn't regulate trade inside states (C) should stay out of the business/commerce of Americans (D) could interfere in almost any kind of trade at all A 6.
+An example of a Biblically sound way for a government to regulate trade would be to (A) punish a company for cheating another company (B) pass laws on how much cotton may be grown (C) make sure all companies charged the same price for pickled beets (D) add tariffs to shoes imported from England C 7.
+The "Protect Toymakers' Jobs!" section showed that a tariff on Chinese toys isn't a good law because (A) protecting one group isn't "general welfare"; it's "specific welfare" (B) it has nothing to do with punishing violence or theft against others (C) both A & B D 8.
+Secession is constitutional because (A) Congress is not granted any power to stop it (B) the Constitution doesn't say the states aren't allowed to secede (C) the Tenth Amendment prohibits the U. S. government from stopping it (D) all of these В 9.
+The first several discussions about and attempts to secede from the United States occurred in the (A) South (B) North (C) East (D) West D 10.
+Thomas Jefferson as President said that if any part of the union wanted to secede, he would (A) ask Congress to advise him on the matter (B) request a ruling from the Supreme Court (C) force them to stay in the union (D) let them go and wish them the best (E) attack them with hammers A 11.
+Those who support secession are also often accused of supporting (A) slavery (B) federalism (C) tariffs (D) big government